dmetzler/nuxeo-dsl/README.md

 [![Build Status](https://travis-ci.org/dmetzler/nuxeo-dsl.png?branch=master)](https://travis-ci.org/dmetzler/nuxeo-dsl)

-This is a toy project playing with [Chevrotain](https://github.com/SAP/chevrotain) to create a Nuxeo Domain Specific language.
-The idea is to create an interpreter that create Java descriptor thru Nashorm and an online editor with visual rendition of the domain model (UML style).
+This is a toy project to play with [Chevrotain](https://github.com/SAP/chevrotain) to create a Nuxeo Domain Specific language.
+The idea is to create an interpreter that creates Java descriptor thru Nashorn and an online editor with visual rendition of the domain model (UML style).

 A document could be defined like this: